aidanhs/docker-secret-server/README.md

 ====================

 A really simple (stupid) data server in Docker.
-Possibly useful for providing secrets to containers during a `docker build`.
+Possibly useful for providing secrets to containers during a `docker build`, but can serve arbitrary files so not necessarily constrained to just that.
+Useful as an initial demonstration of secret sharing that you can extend to anything that exposes a Unix or TCP socket.

 As of 1.8, names of containers are automatically inserted into /etc/hosts, so if you run this container with